ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/08-hash-table-implementation.md

-## Hash table implementation
+## Hash table implementation {#hash-tables:implementation}

 While seperate chaining is a bit easier in principle, linear probing is probably easier to implement because it does not require implementing operations on linked lists.

 Below is an implementation of a linear probing hash set (with add and contain).
 It uses a common lookup operation for finding the position a value is in, or the first empty position after its ideal position if it is absent.

     datatype LinearProbingSet of T: